Research and Evaluation Process

 How long will it take to hear back from the Lifeline regarding my application?

-All applications are carefully reviewed on a monthly basis.
+Applications are carefully reviewed on a monthly basis.
 As such, please expect approximately one to two months before a member of the Lifeline Evaluation team responds to your application (although, you will receive a receipt of confirmation upon submission).
 This time period enables key players to convene and assess the appropriateness and feasibility of the project for the Lifeline.
 We appreciate your patience.

 What are the next steps if my application is approved?